Cengkaruk/qiscus-sdk-web/README.md

 There are 2 type of authentication that you can opt to use: Client Authentication and Server Authentication.
 Here some comparison to help you decide between the two options:

-* Client Authentication can be done simply by providing userID and userKey through your client app.
+* Client Authentication can be done simply by providing `userID` and `userKey` through your client app.
 On the other hand, Server Authentication, the credential information is provided by your Server App.
-In this case, you need o prepare your own Backend.
+In this case, you need to prepare your own Backend.
 * The Client Authentication is easier to implement but Server Authentication is more secure.